Javier Bardem: Early life

 Bardem was born on 1 March 1969 in Las Palmas de Gran Canaria, in the Canary Islands, Spain.
-His mother, Pilar Bardem (1939–2021), was an actress, and his father, José Carlos Encinas Doussinague (1931–1995), was the son of a cattle rancher.
+His mother, Pilar Bardem (1939–2021), was an actress, and his father, José Carlos Encinas Doussinague (1931–1995), was the son of a cattle rancher from the province of Salamanca.
 According to Pilar's memoirs, José had a "capricious and violent will," and shot up the front door.
 He changed jobs more than 10 times, leading to evictions and the children going hungry.
 The two separated shortly after Javier's birth.
 His mother raised him and his elder siblings, Carlos and Mónica, alone (another sibling died shortly after birth), both of whom have also pursued an acting career.
 His father died of leukemia in 1995.

-Bardem comes from a long line of filmmakers and actors dating back to the earliest days of Spanish cinema.
+On his mother’s side, Bardem comes from a long line of filmmakers and actors dating back to the earliest days of Spanish cinema.
 He is a grandson of actors Rafael Bardem and Matilde Muñoz Sampedro (sister of actresses Mercedes and Guadalupe), and a nephew of screenwriter and director Juan Antonio Bardem.
 On the latter's side, he is a cousin of filmmaker Miguel Bardem.
-He comes from a political background, as his uncle Juan Antonio was imprisoned by Franco for his anti-fascist films.
+His uncle Juan Antonio was imprisoned by the Franco regime for his anti-fascist films.
 Bardem was brought up in the Roman Catholic faith by his grandmother.